koopjs/koopjs.github.io/_posts/2021-10-19-koop-cli-v1-1-0-release.md

 The `server` command uses the native node moudle [https](https://nodejs.org/api/https.html) to create the HTTPS server.
 You can see the exact implementation in the office guideline [How to create an https server?](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/).

-## What about production?
+## What about production use?
+What about app?

 As the whole blog post is talking about the dev server, you may ask "What about the production?".
 Since Koop is a dedicated ET(L) server, it does not incldue the HTTPS feature.
-The implementation for the HTTPS dev server is not scalable and is not a good way for production use.
+Implementing HTTPS feature directly in nodejs is not scalable and should not be used for production.

 The common industrial practice is to use a proxy server (like nginx) or the service from your cloud provider.